src-d/blog/content/post/meetup-blame.md

 sequences in a given set.

-For example, the LCS of the strings `"pain"` and `"plans"` is `"pan"`, as it has all the character common to both strings, without messing up the character ordering.
+For example, the LCS of the strings `"pain"` and `"plans"` is `"pan"`, as it has all the characters common to both strings, without messing up the character ordering.

 Solving this problem for longer strings is not trivial, though: